maccac/my-budget/README.md

-# my-minis
+# my-budget
-A pet project for keeping track of my miniatures
+A pet project for tracking budget information